yangshiteng/AWS-Learning/README.md

 ### What is Cloud Computing?

-Cloud Computing is the on-demand delivery of IT resources over the internet with pay-as-you-go pricing
+Cloud Computing is the on-demand delivery of IT resources (按需求交付IT资源) over the internet with pay-as-you-go pricing

+Instead of buying, owning, and maintaining physical data centers and servers, you can access technology services, such as computing power, storage, and databases, on an as-needed basis from a cloud provider like Amazon Web Services (AWS).

+### Who is using cloud computing?

+Organizations of every type, size, and industry are using the cloud for a wide variety of use cases, such as data backup, disaster recovery, email, virtual desktops, software development and testing, big data analytics, and customer-facing web applications.
+For example, healthcare companies are using the cloud to develop more personalized treatments for patients.
+Financial services companies are using the cloud to power real-time fraud detection and prevention.
+And video game makers are using the cloud to deliver online games to millions of players around the world.

 ### What is a Client-Server Model?